andyfitzsuse/andyfitz.github.io/posts/ai-templating.md

 ## Trained extrapolation (aka AI+ML)

+Trained Generative models answer the question:
+> What invisible rules can we decipher from the past that adapt well in the future?

 Learning what to do next rather than setting the rules out ahead of time is a dramatically different approach.
 One that makes room for truly adaptive and dynamic outcomes.

 Generative extrapolation is performed by first being seeded with a model of successful content.
 It is then prompted by constraints specific to an outcome.